fern-belvo/belvo-python/README.md

 asyncio.run(get_link())
 ```

+## Sample app

+To play around with the SDK in a full project, check out the [sample app](https://github.com/fern-belvo/belvo-python-sample-app).

 ## Beta status

 This SDK is in beta, and there may be breaking changes between versions without a major version update.
 Therefore, we recommend pinning the package version to a specific version in your pyproject.toml file.
 This way, you can install the same version each time without breaking changes unless you are intentionally looking for the latest version.